 I think people sometimes hear the phrase “massaged kale” and assume the process is super high-maintenance, but I promise it’s not!
 It takes just a few extra minutes and a tiiiiiny bit of elbow grease, and it transforms the flavor and texture of kale from tough and bitter to tender and flavorful.

-I also find it makes it easier to digest, because the acidity of the vinegar and lemon start to break down the fiber.
+I also find it makes it easier to digest, because the acidity of the vinegar and lemon juice start to break down the fiber.
 Get in there and massage firmly until the kale becomes darker, shinier, and shrinks considerably in volume.

 Finish up the Salad